tsd504/Racing-game/README.md

 ---

-*This project shows my journey from knowing nothing about 3D modeling to having a playable racing game.
+*This project shows my journey from knowing nothing about 3D modelling to having a playable racing game.
 It's been a great learning experience and I'm excited to keep improving it!*